 |Roth IRA||CA, IL, NY, OR||Lower annual contribution limit, contribution restrictions based on income.|

 |Multiple Employer Plan (MEP)||MA||Less control over plan design, higher potential for abuse.|

 |Marketplace||WA||Doesn’t directly offer retirement plans or list your options (or their pros and cons).|

 For more information, read our blog: IRA vs Roth IRA vs 401(k): What’s the difference?

 OregonSaves – The Pioneer

 First mover advantage, indeed.
 Over two years in operation, OregonSaves appears to meet the expectations from both state legislators and constituents.
 According to the Oregon State Treasury, 7,408 employers have registered to facilitate OregonSaves for their employees and 104,348 employees (71% of those eligible) have enrolled in the program, as of August 1, 2019.

-- Average savings rate is currently 5.53% (default rate of plan is 5%)
+Average savings rate is currently 5.53% (the default rate in the plan is 5%)

 As of November 2019, Oregon workers have opened more than 54,000 accounts with Oregon Saves.
 Participation rates of Oregon residents are pretty even county to county, without any significant difference between urban and rural residents, according to data from the Oregon Retirement Savings Board.